bcolloran/tlmpm/README.md

 Ideally, in the first step you should be able to see how the algorithm from "TLMPM Contacts" maps to the code, and even though the final version we end up with will look quite different, since we've gone step-by-step making small changes along the way, you'll hopefully be able to understand and reconstruct why the final code looks the way it does.

+## To run the demos

+You'll need to `pip install taichi`, then simply run any of the scripts, e.g. `python TLMPM_beam_fixed_end/TLMPM_beam_fixed_end.py`.

+This code has been tested on Taichi `0.8.11` with CUDA.
+You may need install CUDA if you want to use GPU, I have not tried the non-CUDA backends.

 ## How to read this repo

 To follow along with the implementation improvements, it's recommended that you clone/download this repo to your local machine and then use you favorite text editor to compare the different TLMPM implementations in the folder `TLMPM_perf_optimization`.
 The files are all named starting with a version number, e.g. `v{n}_*.py`; in each case, the changes between `v{n}_*.py` and `v{n+1}_*.py` is meant to be one discrete set of improvements that should be easy to follow and understand.